alsadio/CTF-Writeups/DamCTF/rev/bash.ps1/Readme.md

 Based on my analysis, I knew:
 1. The encryption algorithm (AES-256-CBC)
 2. The key was downloaded to a file named 'A'
-3. The script uses the key with `-pass file:key`

 The key downloaded from the URL was:
 ```